Carol S. Bruch: Parental alienation syndrome

 She also criticized Gardner's excessive reliance on his own non-peer-reviewed findings.
 A rejoinder by Gardner was published on his website in both English and German.
 Bruch responded in turn with rebuttals in both English and German.

 Bruch's writings, and those of other critics of PAS, have received considerable pushback from defenders of PAS, with claims including that Bruch and other critics misunderstood the theory itself, misrepresented the theory's practical application, failed to account for the full range of research findings, or unfairly disparaged Gardner himself.
-The doubts cast on PAS by Bruch's work and others have however proven influential, with the theory receiving an increasingly skeptical treatment by the courts and being rejected for inclusion in the DSM-V. A 2009 survey of practitioners found that few considered PAS to be admissible as evidence.
+The doubts cast on PAS by Bruch's work and others have however proven influential, with the theory receiving an increasingly skeptical treatment by the courts and being rejected for inclusion in the DSM-5.
+A 2009 survey of practitioners found that few considered PAS to be admissible as evidence.
 PAS remains the subject of lively legal and scholarly dispute, with Bruch's paper still frequently cited.